-In this changing world we find ourselves in, and with no Festival to offer you this year, we've turned our attention to bringing the Festival experience to you...digitally.
-Over the next 12 month we will share a range of video stories with you - some will showcase past Festivals, some will chat with artists, others will feature the beautiful location that our Festival takes place in.
-And all will include beautiful music - using recordings of past Festival concerts, with thanks to ABC Classic.
+In this constantly changing world we find ourselves in, and with no Festival able to be delivered in 2020, we turned our attention to bringing the Festival experience to you...digitally.
+Over the year we have shared, and continue to share a range of video stories with you - some showcase past Festivals, some chat with Festival artists, others feature the beautiful location that our Festival takes place in.
+And all include beautiful music - using recordings of past Festival concerts, with thanks to ABC Classic.
 So sit back, relax and enjoy some AFCM highlights.

 AFCM Video Story - Musical Memories

 This first video shares a variety of images from the 2019 Festival with music from the Sunday night church concert - a beautiful piece by Charles Koechlin, Épitaphe de Jean Harlow, Op.164 and performed by Amy Dickson (saxophone), Sally Walker (flulte) and Charles Owen (piano).
 Enjoy!

 Our second Video Story shares images from the 2018 Festival with music from Ravel's Rhapsodie Espagnole performed by Timothy Young (piano) and Katya Apekisheva (piano).

 Our third Video Story takes us on a journey of all 29 years of AFCM, from the early days when Theodore Kuchar was AD, through Piers Lane's time at the helm and most recently with Kathryn Stott.
 Enjoy this wonderful timeline of images whilst listening to Jean Françaix's Dixtour for Wind and String Quartet performed on Opening Night of the 2019 Festival.